Dmitri-Sintsov/django-jinja-knockout/QUICKSTART.rst

 Injection of Django url routes into loaded page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-* ``App.conf.url`` - Python tuple from ``context_processors.TemplateContextProcessor.CLIENT_ROUTES`` defines selected
+* ``App.conf.url`` - JSON-ified Python set from ``context_processors.TemplateContextProcessor`` module ``CLIENT_ROUTES``
-  list of Django url routes mapped to Javascript object to be used with AJAX requests from Javascript (to do not have
+  variable that defines selected list of Django url routes mapped to Javascript object to be used with AJAX requests
-  hard-coded app urls in Javascript code).
-Since version 0.2.0, also supports url names with kwargs.
+  from Javascript.
+It allows not to have hard-coded app urls in Javascript code.
+Since version 0.2.0, it supports url
+  names with kwargs.

+  Read `viewmodels`_ documentation how to add custom client-side urls (``client_routes``) per view.

 Contenttypes framework helpers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~